 DO NOT OVERFEED - DO NOT OVER EXERCISE

 The Airedale is a relatively hardy breed with few health problems.
 However, there is the presence of hip dysplasia in the breed so you should ensure that you buy a puppy from a breeder who has had both the sire and the dam hip scored under the British Veterinary Association and Kennel Club* Hip Dysplasia scheme.
+Many breeders are now sending heir x-rays to ANZC Vetscoring in Australia to be evaluated as the turnaround is much quicker than the KC/BVA scheme.
+The ANZC Vetscoring system is exactly the same as for the UK BVA/KC scheme so you can be comfortable in seeing the certificates from the ANZC.
 For those overseas readers most countries have their own schemes so enquire from your kennel clubs or vets or breed clubs to find out the guidelines of purchasing a puppy from parents who have been screened under the relevant system.
-The UK average score for the Airedale is currently 16 in total - so, ideally, you would be looking at parents that are below that figure.
+The UK average score for the Airedale is currently 14 in total - so, ideally, you would be looking at parents that are around that figure.
 The lower the better.
 Put simply - you will see hip scores shown as 3/3=6 this means the left hip has a total score of 3 and the right hip has a total score of 3, both hips are then added together to give a total e.g. 6.
 Each hip is scored on 9 points: eight of which are graded 0-6 and one 0-5 - so the most one hip can score is 53.
 Therefore the lower the score the better, e.g. 0/0=0 is perfect.
 Buying a puppy from hip scored parents does not guarantee that you will not get a problem as it is not an exact science but at least you know that the breeder has taken the time, trouble and expense to use the scheme so that they can use this in evaluating any breeding programme.
-A breeder should be willing to show you the official green certificates as issued by the BVA/KC scheme and this will show the dog's name, parentage, the score and details of the Veterinarian who took the x-rays and submitted them to the scheme all on one sheet.
+A breeder should be willing to show you the official certificates as issued by the BVA/KC/ANZC schemes and this will show the dog's name, parentage, the score and details of the Veterinarian who took the x-rays and submitted them to the scheme all on one sheet.
 Even if the breeder has used a stud dog outside their ownership they should still be able to show you a copy of the sire's certificate.
 We always supply a copy of our stud dog's certificate to the owner of the bitch.

 With the introduction of the Euro passport for Dogs coming into and out of the UK there is now a much wider chance of dogs being used for breeding that have been hip scored under different systems.
-The USA has two systems - traditional OFA and the relatively new PennHipp.
-Click here to find out equivalency charts for European countries.
-More information can be found on the relevant websites.
+The USA has two systems - traditional OFA and PENNHIP.
+FCI Europe has their own system as well.

 Eczema can also be a problem - but with correct feeding - regular grooming and trimming - good coat/skin conditioners, this should not be too much of a problem.